 In 2004, I composed original music for nature documentarist and fotograhper Arne Nævra and his nine part television series "Villdyr og Villmark" ("Global Safari"), an adventure and wildlife series shot in Russia (Wrangel island and Kamchatka), Rwanda, India, Borneo and Alaska.
 Some of the music from this series is available as a remix on the Homeless Balloon album "Oriental Spaces".

 I have also contributed to other artist's projects as a performer.
 I played acoustic guitar on the song "Fabel" on the Amethystium 2004 CD "Evermind" (2004), an album that climbed high in the ambient and new age charts around the world.
-I also played djembe, electric guitar (with Ebow) and Alembiq electric bass on the track "Moths Drink the Tears of Sleeping Birds" from the American ambient artist Kit Watkins' 2006 CD "SkyZone".
+I also played djembe, electric guitar (with Ebow) and Alembiq electric bass and Wooden Flute on the track "Moths Drink the Tears of Sleeping Birds" from the American ambient artist Kit Watkins' 2006 CD "SkyZone".

 In 2005, I began working as a video editor (in NRK), a profession that made it possible to combine all my experience from drama, storytelling, sound design and graphic design.
 I am a big fan of Eric Wenger (U&I Software) and his software tools ArtMaticPro, ArtMaticVoyager and MetaSynth, and I have created several futuristic animations and graphics, which I am using in my video and music compositions.